 - Rapid heart rate

-In severe cases, the symptoms can involve the lungs, heart, muscles and nervous system.
-Some of these symptoms include:
+Generally, in severe cases, the symptoms can involve the lungs, heart, muscles and nervous system.
+Consequently, some of these symptoms include:

 - Inability to walk